Aatmaj9/Neural-Networks/Intro to NN/README.md

 When data is input into the network, it passes through the network in the forward direction, from the input layer through the hidden layers to the output layer.
 This process is known as forward propagation.
 Here’s what happens during this phase:

-a) Linear Transformation: Each neuron in a layer receives inputs which are multiplied by the weights associated with the connections.
+a) Linear Transformation: Each neuron in a layer receives inputs which are multiplied by the weights associated with the connections (weighted sum).
 These products are summed together and a bias is added to the sum.
-This can be represented mathematically as:

 b) Activation: The result of the linear transformation (denoted as z) is then passed through an activation function.
 The activation function is crucial because it introduces non-linearity into the system, enabling the network to learn more complex patterns.
 Popular activation functions include ReLU, sigmoid and tanh.

+c) Propagation - The output of one layer becomes the input for the next layer and the process repeats until the final layer produces the network's prediction.

 2. Back Propagation